Last updated on November 29th, 2022

 Buy from Amazon.co.uk

-The Burgon & Ball GTO/THS RHS Topiary Hedge Shears are what I would recommend for pruning larger more established topiary plants.
-They feature 18cm blades to cut through different branches and are perfect for hedging whether it be a box hedge or another type of hedge.
+The Burgon & Ball GTO/THS RHS Topiary Hedge Shears are what I would recommend for pruning larger, more established topiary plants.
+They feature 18cm blades to cut through different branches and are perfect for hedging, whether a box hedge or another type of hedge.

-The blades are made from high carbon steel just like the Darlac shears above and they are supported by lightweight aluminium handles with rubber grips to give them more reach and make them easier to work with.
-As you would imagine, these blades are sharp and they are highly pointed to allow you access to branches in awkward spaces.
+The blades are made from high carbon steel, just like the Darlac shears above, and they are supported by lightweight aluminium handles with rubber grips to give them more reach and make them easier to work with.
+As you would imagine, these blades are sharp and highly pointed to allow you access to branches in awkward spaces.

-The shears weigh 750g which is impressive for the size of the shears.
-Finally, I also like that they come with a long 10-year guarantee that only further shows that these are a decent pair of gardening equipment that is made to last.
+The shears weigh 750g, which is impressive for their size.
+Finally, I also like that they come with a lengthy 10-year guarantee that only further shows that these are a decent pair of gardening equipment made to last.

 Pros

-For those with large topiary or hedges to take care of the Burgon & Ball GTO/THS RHS Topiary Hedge Shears are probably one of the best models worth considering.
-They offer long sharp-pointed blades that can cut through branches of different sizes within reason, certainly topiary plants anyway.
+For those with large topiaries or hedges to take care of, the Burgon & Ball GTO/THS RHS Topiary Hedge Shears are probably one of the best models worth considering.
+They offer long, sharp-pointed blades that can cut through branches of different sizes within reason, certainly topiary plants anyway.

-The only real downside is that they are quite expensive but they are large and they offer exceptional performance so I think they still offer excellent value for money.
-They are also a great alternative to those who might otherwise consider a hedge trimmer option but want to use a little more finesse.
+The only real downside is that they are pretty expensive, but they are large, and they offer exceptional performance, so I think they still offer excellent value for money.
+They are also a great alternative to those who might otherwise consider a hedge trimmer option but want to use more finesse.

 Read next: Best shears for trimming hedges